MicrosoftDocs/sql-docs/docs/relational-databases/pages-and-extents-architecture-guide.md

 ### Tracking free space

 **Page Free Space (PFS)** pages record the allocation status of each page, whether an individual page has been allocated, and the amount of free space on each page.
-The PFS has one byte for each page, recording whether the page is allocated, and if so, whether it is empty, 1 to 50 percent full, 51 to 80 percent full, 81 to 95 percent full, or 96 to 100 percent full.
+The PFS has 1-byte for each page, recording whether the page is allocated, and if so, whether it is empty, 1 to 50 percent full, 51 to 80 percent full, 81 to 95 percent full, or 96 to 100 percent full.

 After an extent has been allocated to an object, the Database Engine uses the PFS pages to record which pages in the extent are allocated or free.
 This information is used when the Database Engine has to allocate a new page.
 The amount of free space in a page is only maintained for heap and Text/Image pages.
 It is used when the Database Engine has to find a page with free space available to hold a newly inserted row.
 Indexes do not require that the page free space be tracked, because the point at which to insert a new row is set by the index key values.

 A PFS page is the first page after the file header page in a data file (page id 1).
 This is followed by a GAM page (page id 2), and then an SGAM page (page id 3).
-There is a PFS page approximately 8,000 pages in size after the first PFS page.
-There is another GAM page 64,000 extents after the first GAM page on page 2, and another SGAM page 64,000 extents after the first SGAM page on page 3.
+There is a new PFS page approximately 8,000 pages after the first PFS page, and additional PFS pages in subsequent 8,000 page intervals.
+There is another GAM page 64,000 extents after the first GAM page on page 2, another SGAM page 64,000 extents after the first SGAM page on page 3, and additional GAM and SGAM pages in subsequent 64,000 extent intervals.
 The following illustration shows the sequence of pages used by the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] to allocate and manage extents.

 ![manage_extents](../relational-databases/media/manage-extents.gif)